haberdashPI/vscode-master-key/README.md

 ![example of syminsert mode](images/readme/syminsert.webp)

 ## Keybinding Features

-> [!WARNING]
-> For the initial release of Master Key, the keybinding features are not yet well documented.
-You can review the format when copying Larkin to your own customization file (via `Master Key: Edit Preset Copy`).
-The main goal of the 0.3.0 release was to make the default keybindings accessible to new users.
-See the [roadmap](#roadmap) for the versions expected to include better support for creating new keybinding presets.
-Before those milestones, the finer points of implementing your own keybindings could require some digging into source code and/or asking questions in the discussions section of this repo.
-These details are also currently subject to change.

 When you create your own keybindings using Master Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.